About Our Dance Companies

 Invitations are based on the recommendation of previous teachers as well as exhibiting the dedication to pursue more intense instruction, and maturity to receive correction in form and expression.

-Members of the Mini Pre-Company are commonly elementary-aged dancers.
+Members of the Prep Company are commonly elementary-aged dancers.